-Note from GGS: Our wonderful pre and post-natal training expert Jessie Mundell has a very special treat for us today.
+Note from GGS: Pre and post-natal training expert Jessie Mundell has a very special treat for us today.
 Amazing stories and pictures of several of her clients embracing and loving their post-baby bodies.
 Enjoy!

 “I feel stronger now than I ever have in my life, because as a mother I have been weaker and more vulnerable than ever before.” — Jillian